Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 Scaly Leg Mites

 Raised scales on shanks and feet.
 Legs thicken and crust over.
 Can attack combs and wattles.
+In order to get to the mites, the crusty enlarged areas must be gently removed after soaking the feet or other affected areas in warm, soapy water,

 Use Ivomec to control scaly-leg mites in birds not kept for meat and eggs.
 Spray with Scalex